-- 48. The Independent Objector argues that he has standing to bring this Objection because, as required by the Guidebook, at least one comment in opposition to the Application was made in the public sphere.
-In fact, several non-governmental organizations have submitted Public Comments with respect to all four of the applications for the .MED gTLD.
-Many of these comments express concern about the reliability and trustworthiness of a .MED gTLD that is run by a private enterprise.
-Although several of these comments were submitted under the heading "Community Objection", the rationale of the comments often refers to "public interest" and "public health", which fall within the parameters set for a Limited Public Interest objection. - 49.
-The Independent Objector's position is that the applied-for gTLD string would be contrary to specific principles of international law as reflected in relevant international instruments of law. - 50.
-The Independent Objector alleges that "med" as an abbreviation for "medical" and "medicine", as well as similar terms in multiple languages, is inextricably connected to health, since it refers to the goods, services, and facilities that are necessary for the effective fulfillment of the right to health.
-Therefore, the Independent Objector's appreciation of the .MED gTLD is directly linked to his appreciation of the very concept of health.
+- 44. The Independent Objector argues that he has standing to bring this Objection because, as required by the Guidebook, at least one comment in opposition to the Application was made in the public sphere.
+In fact, various non-governmental organizations have submitted Public Comments with respect to all four of the applications that have been submitted to ICANN for the .MED gTLD.
+Many of these comments express great concern about the reliability and trustworthiness of a .MED gTLD that is run by a private enterprise.
+Although several of these comments were submitted under the heading "Community Objection", the rationale of the comments often refers to "public interest" and "public health", which fall within the parameters set for a Limited Public Interest objection, given the status of health as a fundamental human right and of the medical sector as a constitutive element thereof. - 45.
+The Independent Objector's position is that the applied-for gTLD string would be contrary to specific principles of international law as reflected in relevant international instruments of law. - 46.
+The Independent Objector alleges that "med" as an abbreviation for "medical" and "medicine", as well as similar terms in multiple languages, is inextricably connected to health, since it refers to the goods, services and facilities that are necessary for the effective fulfillment of the right to health.
+This is confirmed by the approach the Applicant takes in its Application.
+Therefore, the Independent Objector states that his appreciation of a .MED gTLD is directly linked to his appreciation of the very concept of health.